 Investigation and Remediation of PCE Contamination at Former Dry Cleaner

-KERAMIDA was retained to investigate the extent of impacts related to the historic operation of a dry cleaner, develop a remedial strategy to address PCE-impacted groundwater and indoor air, and implement the remedial strategy.
-The PCE groundwater plume extended below an adjacent street, under a residential area, and onto another downgradient industrial property.
+KERAMIDA was retained by an insurance company to investigate the extent of impacts related to the historic operation of a dry cleaner, develop a remedial strategy to address PCE-impacted groundwater and indoor air, and implement the remedial strategy.
+The PCE groundwater plume extended below an adjacent street, under a residential area, and onto another down-gradient industrial property.
 The remedial actions included installation and operation of a large, multi-blower vapor intrusion (VI) mitigation system at the site building, and treatment of the impacted groundwater via enhanced reductive dechlorination (ERD).

 KERAMIDA installed and sampled approximately 20 additional monitoring wells to complement the original four wells installed by others and to delineate the extent of the plume.
 KERAMIDA then worked with a subcontractor to design and install a vapor mitigation system on the former dry cleaner building that includes four blowers and 11 extraction points.
 Operation of the vapor intrusion (VI) mitigation system included quarterly operation, maintenance, and monitoring (OM&M) inspections and annual sub-slab/indoor air sampling.